zaxguo/p1-kernel/docs/exp6/rpi-os.md

 * `end` - virtual address of the last section to be mapped.
 * `flags` - flags that need to be copied into lower attributes of the block descriptor.
 * `tmp1` - temporary register.

+More about "SIZE":

+* SECTION_SIZE: default 2MB.
+A "section" is ARM's term for its 2MB page, i.e. when a translation table has 3 levels.
+* PAGE_SIZE: default 4KB.
+A page is 4KB, which is x86 convention and then adopted by almost all CPUs.

 Now, let's examine the source.